Transition Lenses: What you need to know

 Some people love it some hate it.
 Why?
-They are basically a lens that turns dark outdoors and back into regular optical lenses indoors so it eliminates carrying two pair of glasses.
+They are basically a lens that turns dark outdoors and back into regular optical lenses indoors so it eliminates the hassle of carrying two pair of glasses.
 Transition lenses been growing in popularity recently in the eyewear field.
 But there are still people who don't think they are worth it.

 The technical term for transition lens is photochromatic.
-The name transition lenses is actually trademarked by the Essilor company, (essilor logo) one of the largest lens company in the world, so calling it transition lens is like calling tissue paper Kleenex and calling making a photocopy xerox-ing it.
-For the sake of ease an familiarity we’ll use transition here.
+The name "transition lenses" is actually trademarked by the Essilor company, (essilor logo) one of the largest lens company in the world, so calling it transition lens is like calling tissue paper "Kleenex" or calling making a photocopy "Xerox-ing it".
+For the sake of ease and familiarity we’ll use transition here.
 Just remember there are many other brands of “transition lens” out there including Hoya’s Sensity brand photochromatic lens.

-Hoya transition lens work when it change from light to dark when exposed to UV light.
-If you want to get more technical in the explanation, transition lens are covered in silver halide and chloride molecules that temporarily change their structure when when struck by the sun's UV rays.
+Hoya transition lens work when it changes from light to dark when exposed to UV light.
+If you want to get more technical, transition lens are covered in silver halide and chloride molecules that temporarily change their structure when when struck by the sun's UV rays.
 When the structure of trillions of molecules changes at the same time, the entire surface of the lens appears to darken.

 Now, lets get into the details of whether or not transition lens are worth it for you.